sfragkoul/sfragkoul/README.md

 ### Hi there my name is Stella (she/her)🌠
-I am a Physicist playing with Machine Learning and Bioinformatics!
+I am a Physicist playing with Artificial Intelligence and Bioinformatics!

 <!--